j0py/Tidy/README.md

 Triggered notes must be able to send their signal to one of the effect buses (or more than one).

-You can send some signal using ``` - "out 0.2 0.6 0.1"``` for example. "out" Should correspond with the name one of the effect buses.
+You can send some signal using ``` - "out 0.2 0.6 0.1"``` for example. "out" Should correspond with the name of one of the effect buses.
 The pattern is a pattern of gains for the steps.

 For that to work, all triggered Synths will receive outx/gainx arguments:
 ```